About the BA (Hons) Music Production programme

 - Composition for TV and Film

 - Music Theory and Composition Studies

 - Popular Music Studies 2

 Learning & Teaching Methods

-Postgraduate study (teacher training), employment as a performing musician, recording and production industry, multimedia, radio and television, music promotion and management.
+Postgraduate study, teacher training, employment as a performing musician, working in the recording and production industry, multimedia, radio and television, music promotion and management.